What is the difference between ac and dc current?

 Q9: How can we convert AC current into DC?

-Ans: We can convert AC current into DC current by using Rectifier circuit followed by a filter.
+Ans: We can convert AC current into DC current by using the Rectifier circuit followed by a filter.